sigmaister/copy_CollapsOS/apps/basic/README.md

 Because the goal is not to provide a foundation for complex programs, I'm planning on intentionally crippling this BASIC dialect for the sake of simplicity.

+## Usage

+Upon launch, a prompt is presented, waiting for a command.
+There are two types of command invocation: direct and numbered.

+A direct command is executed immediately.
+Example: `print 42` will print `42` immediately.

+A numbered command is added to BASIC's code listing at the specified line number.
+For example, `10 print 42` will set line 10 to the string `print 42`.

+Code listing can be printed with `list` and can be ran with `run`.
+The listing is kept in order of lines.
+Line number don't need to be sequential.
+You can keep leeway in between your lines and then insert a line with a middle number later.

+### Numbers, expressions and variables

+Only 16-bit integers (unsigned for now) are supported in this BASIC.
+When printed, they're printed in decimal form.
+When expressing number literals, you can do so either in decimal (`42`), hexadecimal (`0x2a`) or binary (`0b101010`).

+Expressions are accepted wherever a number is expected.
+For example, `print 2+3` will print `5`.
+Expressions can't have whitespace inside them and don't support (yet) parentheses.
+Supported operators are `+`, `-`, `*` and `/`.

+Inside a `if` command, "truth" expressions are accepted (`=`, `<`, `>`, `<=`,
+`>=`).
+A thruth expression that doesn't contain a truth operator evaluates the number as-is: zero if false, nonzero is true.

+There are 26 one-letter variables in BASIC which can be assigned a 16-bit integer to them.
+You assign a value to a variable with `=`.
+For example, `a=42+4` will assign 46 to `a` (case insensitive).
+Those variables can then be used in expressions.
+For example, `print a-6` will print `40`.
+All variables are initialized to zero on launch.

+### Commands

+There are two types of commands: normal and direct-only.
+The latter can only be invoked in direct mode, not through a code listing.

+**bye**.
+Direct-only.
+Quits BASIC

+**list**.
+Direct-only.
+Prints all lines in the code listing, prefixing them with their associated line number.

+**run**.
+Direct-only.
+Runs code from the listing, starting with the first one.
+If `goto` was previously called in direct mode, we start from that line instead.

+**print**.
+Prints the result of the specified expression, then CR/LF.
+Can be given multiple arguments, separated with `,`.
+In that case, all arguments are printed separately with a space in between.
+For example, `print 12 13` prints `12 13<cr><lf>`

+**goto**.
+Make the next line to be executed the line number specified as an argument.
+Errors out if line doesn't exist.
+Argument can be an expression.
+If invoked in direct mode, `run` must be called to actually run the line (followed by the next, and so on).

+**if**.
+If specified condition is true, execute the rest of the line.
+Otherwise, do nothing.
+For example, `if 2>1 print 12` prints `12` and `if 2<1 print 12` does nothing.
+The argument for this command is a "thruth expression".